emilysmith4/Projects/README.md

 ### 2. **Expected Goal Prediction** <br />
 ##### _Overview:_ <br />
 For a class project, my partner and I were determined to created an accurate and efficient expected goal prediction algorithm.
-In soccer, many shots happen yet few result in goals.
-A common metric in soccer is called expected goal (xG)
+A common metric in soccer is called expected goal (xG) which is essentially the probability that a given shot will be a goal.
+This metric can give various insights to a team like how well the offense performed and which shots were good shots.
   This is a link to the project report that explains the project goal, methods, and results: [The Report](https://docs.google.com/document/d/1bPAh-uQeEXdd-RPVDspWQmzxO4cd1NX5eImcP377p44/edit?usp=sharing)  <br />
   Please note that this project was completed with a partner, however I was responsible for all the code.
 ##### _The Code:_ <br />